Itinerary: 1 Day in Paris – Must Do & Must See (Map Included)

 Distance between the Tuileries and Ile de la Cité: 9 minutes by metro + 5-minute walk or 30-minute walk

-What we like: The beauty of the cathedral, the soul of Paris!
+I like: the beauty and majesty of the cathedral, the true soul of Paris.

 The inside of the opera